dorabelme/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

 A closure gives access to an outer function's scope from an inner function.
-To use a closure in JavaScript, we have to define a function inside another function and invoke it.
+To use a closure in JavaScript, we have to define a function inside another function.
+Counter function() is a good example where we want to keep track of the previous result.

 4. Describe the four rules of the 'this' keyword.